seanrathier/reditviewer/README.md

 ### app > containers > RedditViewer > sagas

 This is the redux middleware that allows us to handle side efects.
-Calssic example of saga side effects,  show and hide a loading animation while fetching data.
+Classic example of saga side effects,  show and hide a loading animation while fetching data.

 There is one main sagas for this app, getSubReddits function generator.
 The function is executed for on the latest (TAKE_LATEST) request with the type SUBREDDIT_DATA_REQUEST.